Skip to the main content

 All Section II.
 D. Follow-Up requirements

-Appendix B: Manual Wheelchairs, Power Mobility Devices, & Complex Rehabilitative Wheelchairs with Assistive Technology
+Appendix B: Manual Wheelchairs, Power Mobility Devices & Complex Rehabilitative Wheelchairs and Assistive Technology

 Manual wheelchairs include standard recliners, heavy-duty wheelchairs, standard lightweight wheelchairs, hemi wheelchairs, armrests, leg rests or footplates, anti-tipping devices, and other Medicare-approved accessories.